Marat Tajin: Perception

 Analysts have described him as a theoretician and as a shadow who prefers to wield power behind the scene.
-President Nazarbayev described him after appointing him foreign minister as a "scholar, a Ph.D., and has been my adviser, including on foreign policy questions.
+President Nazarbaev described him after appointing him foreign minister as a "scholar, a Ph.D., and has been my adviser, including on foreign policy questions.
 Since the international community attaches great importance to my choice for foreign minister, I appointed the person I know well and believe in.
 Most importantly, I believe he will succeed in his new job and will bring his contribution to further foreign policy successes of our country.”